green-code-initiative/ecoCode/README.md

 ![Logo](docs/logo.png)

 ----
-## How green is you app?
+## How green is your app?

-These days, more and more people and company want to act to take care of our planet.
-We want be more responsible in how we build and use our digital world, we need to !
+These days, more and more people as well as companies want to act to take care of our planet.
+We want to be more responsible in the way we build and use our digital world, we need to !

 [ecoCode](https://github.com/cnumr/ecoCode) is a set of good and bad practices ("smells") for application development.